Last Updated on April 13, 2022

 Video is crucial to the success of online business.
 This is something that we all know.
 The statistics back up the idea of the importance of video.
 Social media is the perfect place to feature your explainer videos.
 More people will be able to see and share your message by placing your ads on social media and urging people to share.
 In this post, we will look at 7 examples of how to best use video on social media.

 Importance of Video in Marketing on social media

-Some of the advantages of putting your video on social media include the following.
+Some of the advantages of social media platforms for marketing include the following.

 - Run customized ads that get real results.